PowerDNS/pdns/docs/backends/random.rst

 ==============

 .. deprecated:: 4.6.0
-  This backend has been removed in 4.6.0
+  This backend was removed in 4.6.0

 * Native: Yes
 * Primary: No